With several pets of his own at home, Dakota has plenty of experience under his belt when it comes to caring for animals.

 Experts recommend switching up your dog’s diet every three to six months.
 Keeping a constant diet for your dog can become boring.
 It can also lead to allergies and diseases.
 To keep up your dog’s health, change things up over time.

-A dog owner is the best person to decide the right dog food for their canine best friend.
+A dog owner is the best person to decide on the right dog food for their canine best friend.
 You know you have chosen the best dog food when your dog is happy, active, fit, producing healthy stool, and keeping up a healthy appetite.
 You should also consult your veterinarian if you run into any problems or if you think your dog has any food sensitivities or allergies.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.